alexelkinx/iot-essentials/lab-03-freertos-multitasking/task_description.md

 ## Assignment

 Create multitasked program where 3 independent tasks each blinks its own LED.
 For project base use blink example.
-For creating new tasks, see generic_gpio example and [FreeRTOS documentation]([xTaskCreate - FreeRTOS™](https://www.freertos.org/Documentation/02-Kernel/04-API-references/01-Task-creation/01-xTaskCreate))
+For creating new tasks, see generic_gpio example and [FreeRTOS documentation: xTaskCreate](https://www.freertos.org/Documentation/02-Kernel/04-API-references/01-Task-creation/01-xTaskCreate)

 - red LED: 3Hz
 - yellow LED: 7Hz